 During a pap smear, a small sample of cells is scraped from the cervix.
 The procedure can be somewhat uncomfortable, but it is quick.
 Discomfort may include slight cramping and light bleeding for some patients.
 The sample obtained is sent to a lab for testing to identify whether abnormal cells are present.

 If the results come back normal or “negative,” another test generally will not be needed for three years.
 If the results are “abnormal,” this does not necessarily mean a cancer diagnosis, just that abnormal cells have been found.
 Your doctor will discuss a treatment plan with you or recommend further testing if needed.

-If you are due for a routine pap smear, visit Midwest Express Clinic seven days a week from 9 a.m. – 9 p.m.
+If you are due for a routine pap smear, visit a Midwest Express Clinic urgent care seven days a week from 9 a.m. – 9 p.m.